30 Rockefeller Plaza: 2000s to present

 Tishman Speyer, led by David Rockefeller's close friend Jerry Speyer and the Lester Crown family of Chicago, bought the original 14 buildings and land in December 2000 for $1.85 billion, including the GE Building.
 The next year, Tishman Speyer began planning a renovation of the rooftop observation deck, which would be rebranded Top of the Rock.
 Kostow Greenwood Architects also started designing a renovation for NBC Studios.
 The observation deck plans were announced publicly in November 2003.
 Two existing elevator shafts were lengthened so that the observation deck could be accessed without going through the Rainbow Room to get to the "shuttle" elevators.
 In addition, a ground-floor entrance was created on 50th Street and a three-level storefront was converted into an observation deck entrance.
 The deck reopened in November 2005 after a renovation by Gabellini Sheppard Associates.

 During the late 2000s, the building retained an 85 percent occupancy rate.
 The WNBC-TV newsroom was renovated during 2008, after NBC had announced earlier the same year that it would start a 24-hour news channel.
 In addition, Tishman Speyer hired EverGreene Architectural Arts to restore the lobby, and a two-year restoration commenced in 2009.
-The Rainbow Room closed that year after Rockefeller Center Inc. ended Cipriani's lease.
-The LPC designated the Rainbow Room as an interior landmark in 2012, and the restaurant reopened in October 2014 under new management.
-Additionally, the rotunda above the lobby was restored starting in 2014.
+The Rainbow Room closed that year after Rockefeller Center Inc. ended Cipriani's lease, and the LPC designated the Rainbow Room as an interior landmark in 2012.
+Comcast, which had bought a 51 percent ownership stake in NBCUniversal in 2009, bought the remaining 49 percent from GE in 2013.
+The sale included NBC's portion of 30 Rockefeller Plaza and the building's naming rights; by then, GE occupied only two stories in the building.
+The Rainbow Room reopened in October 2014 under new management, and the rotunda above the lobby was restored starting in 2014.

-Comcast, which had bought a 51 percent ownership stake in NBCUniversal in 2009, bought the remaining ownership stake from GE in 2013.
-By then, GE occupied only two stories in the building.
-The sale included NBC's portion of 30 Rockefeller Plaza and the building's naming rights.
 In June 2014, the LPC granted Comcast permission to modify 30 Rockefeller Plaza.
 Comcast planned to rename the building and replace the signage on the roof.
 Additionally, a new marquee was added to the Sixth Avenue entrance, advertising it as the home of The Tonight Show Starring Jimmy Fallon.
 The GE signage was dismantled starting in September 2014, and 30 Rockefeller Plaza was officially renamed the Comcast Building on July 1, 2015.
 Toy store FAO Schwarz opened a store at 30 Rockefeller Plaza in November 2018.
 In April 2022, the LPC approved Tishman Speyer's proposal to install additional visitor attractions at Top of the Rock.
+One of the attractions, the Beam, opened in December 2023, while the Skylift ride opened in October 2024.
+That December, Tishman Speyer requested the LPC's permission to replace the neon signage at the building's 49th and 50th Street entrances with LED signage.